stefanofa/awesome/TOPICS.md

 *   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

-## expo

-*   [infinitered/ignite](https://github.com/infinitered/ignite) - Infinite Red's battle-tested React Native project boilerplate, along with a CLI, component/model generators, and more!
-9 years of continuous development and counting.

 ## mst

 *   [infinitered/ignite](https://github.com/infinitered/ignite) - Infinite Red's battle-tested React Native project boilerplate, along with a CLI, component/model generators, and more!
 9 years of continuous development and counting.